Cape Cod harbor town

 For shorter drives

-Sandwich and the Upper Cape work when you want Cape atmosphere without committing to the full peninsula haul.
+Sandwich and the Upper Cape work when you want salt air, history, marsh edges, and a softer arrival without the full peninsula haul.

 Provincetown